Silver Springs Parks

 “The Tennis Court Parcel is an area of approximately 0.6 acre (PP-91) and includes one of two tennis courts installed thereon, along with a small open area immediately adjacent thereon.
 (The exact dimensions are unknown; survey needed to confirm exact acreage.)
 The other tennis court at the site is not owned by the Developer, who is under no obligation to acquire the same for the benefit of the Homeowners; however, if acquired by Developer, the other tennis court will be conveyed to the Homeowners.
 The Tennis Court Parcel is located in the southeastern portion of the Subdivision,….”—Dev-HOA Agreement

-At the Annual General Membership meeting of the Silver Springs Single Family Homeowners Association, President Dale Boschetto informed the members of the imminent formation of the Silver Springs Master HOmeowners Association.
+At the Annual General Membership meeting of the Silver Springs Single Family Homeowners Association, President Dale Boschetto informed the members of the imminent formation of the Silver Springs Master Homeowners Association.
 Dale also informed the members that there would be equal assessments per Living Unit.
 It was announced that a Park Development Committee would begin planning during the Spring of 1990.

 $40,000 of the proposed $64,000 budget had been collected from the homeowners.